brettdh/libcmm/android_readme.txt

 to be happening, though.
 Need to track down where the object is modified;
 I probably pass the string around a lot, and I need to be careful about whether it's by reference or by copy.

+10/13/2010
+Removed the call to ipStringToInt; since I don't care about the int representation anymore.
+I convert the wifi int IP address to a string and then deal in strings from that point forward.
+If there was really a bug here, I didn't fix it; we'll see.
+Extra weirdness: jdb showed a string like "a.b.c.d" but the result of split(".") was {""}.
+Meh.
+Moving on to bigger fish for now.